algolia/instantsearch/packages/instantsearch-specs/content/widgets/numeric-menu.md

     description: the label of each refinement item
   - name: .ais-NumericMenu-radio
     description: the radio input of each refinement item
+  - name: .ais-NumericMenu-labelText
+    description: the label text of each refinement item
   - name: .ais-NumericMenu-footer
     description: the footer of the widget (optional)
 ---